matfire/bluetooth_classic/README.md

 - check that permissions are granted to use the device
 - get already paired devices
 - scan for devices
-- connect to a device
+- connect & disconnect to a device
 - read from connected device
 - write to connected device